Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

 12. Binary and, or (|, &)
 13. String concatenate with int.
 14. *=, /=.
+15. Unit testing for break statement, once inner and outer variables' scope problem's fixed.
-15. Prevent re-declaring variables that already exist.
+16. Prevent re-declaring variables that already exist.
-16. Importing other files as modules.
+17. Importing other files as modules.
-17. exit() to exit application.
+18. exit() to exit application.
-18. Given more types (even custom types) to hashmap keys.
+19. Make more types (even custom types) available as hashmap keys.

 BUGS TO FIX: